CANADA FX DEBT-C$ hits 4-year low as central bank concerns weigh

 four-year low against the greenback on Tuesday, breaking through

-from the current $75 billion when it meets at the end of
+$75 billion when the central bank meets at the end of January.

 program is seen as a negative for the Canadian dollar as it will